gan3i/Python_first/README.md

-# Python_first
+# Python Fundamentals
-this project is to practice python
+this project has the practice code for the course "Python fundamentals" taught on Pluralsight